Trump official holds up polar bear study that could affect oil drilling in Alaska

 Nicole Whittington-Evans, Alaska program director for Defenders of Wildlife, said the administration was hiding key information from the public at a time when there are just 900 remaining bears in the southern Beaufort Sea population, of which 573 live in Alaska.

-“The report underscores that Southern Beaufort Sea polar bear population is facing a dual threat due to climate change and oil and gas drilling,” she said in an interview.
-“Suppressing reports by career scientists is a dangerous way to make policy, and a waste of American taxpayer money."
+“The report underscores that the southern Beaufort Sea polar bear population is facing a dual threat due to climate change and oil and gas drilling,” she said in an interview.
+“Suppressing reports by career scientists is a dangerous way to make policy and a waste of American taxpayer money.”

-USGS said in a statement that the agency’s leadership “routinely reviews and requests additional information on scientific reports to best understand the technical data of key references that are used in the model conclusions."
+The USGS said in a statement that the agency’s leadership “routinely reviews and requests additional information on scientific reports to best understand the technical data of key references that are used in the model conclusions.”

 “This is a longstanding practice to review scientific reports prior to publication to verify the strength of the science presented,” the statement said.
 “Our scientists are working to address requests for additional information.”

-But one former USGS official familiar with the situation, who spoke on the condition of anonymity to discuss internal deliberations, called the delayed release “unprecedented” and troubling.
+One former USGS official familiar with the situation, speaking on the condition of anonymity to discuss internal deliberations, called the delayed release “unprecedented” and troubling.

-The delay to the public release of the report, which has already been peer reviewed and approved through the agency’s most rigorous scientific examination process, is the latest effort of political appointees at Interior to challenge federal scientific findings.
+The delay to the public release of the report, which has already been peer reviewed and approved through the agency’s most rigorous scientific examination process, is the latest effort by political appointees at the Interior Department to challenge federal scientific findings.

-In February U.S. Fish and Wildlife took the unusual step of inviting public comment on a peer-reviewed published study by federal scientists that outlined ways the fossil fuel industry could minimize the harm to polar bears caused by its seismic tests in Alaska.
+In February, Fish and Wildlife took the unusual step of inviting public comment on a peer-reviewed published study by federal scientists that outlined ways the fossil fuel industry could minimize the harm to polar bears caused by its seismic tests in Alaska.

 Oil and gas groups seized on the opportunity to attack the study.
 A subsidiary of Arctic Slope Regional Corp., a tribal corporation that backs expanded drilling in the Arctic, said the research could shut down coastal economic activity and harm its “businesses, communities’ development, and the way of life on the North Slope.”

-Reilly’s office has weighed in on other politically-sensitive studies, including one about climate-related flooding and another on the loss of billions of birds in North America.
-Last year, according to three current and former agency employees, Reilly’s office delayed the release of a study that found California would suffer more than $150 billion in damages due to sea level rise and flooding linked to climate change.
-During that incident, which was first reported by E&E News, the press office also rewrote the release accompanying the paper and cut references to climate change.
+Reilly’s office has weighed in on other politically sensitive studies, including one about climate-related flooding and another on the loss of billions of birds in North America.
+Last year, according to three current and former agency employees, Reilly’s office delayed the release of a study that found California would suffer more than $150 billion in damage due to sea-level rise and flooding linked to climate change.
+In that instance, which was first reported by E&E News, the press office also rewrote the release accompanying the paper and cut references to climate change.

-The polar bear study report has come under scrutiny because it relates to how drilling on the iconic Arctic National Wildlife Refuge and the National Petroleum Reserve-Alaska could affect the animals, which are protected under federal law.
+The report on the polar bear study has come under scrutiny because it relates to how drilling on the Arctic National Wildlife Refuge and the National Petroleum Reserve could affect the animals, which are protected under federal law.

-Before federal officials can approve projects that could affect the bears — such as underground blasting to identify oil deposits or heavy construction — they must assess whether this work would change their behavior or kill them, a practice known as “incidental take.”
+Before federal officials can approve projects that could affect the bears — such as underground blasting to identify oil deposits or heavy construction — they must assess whether the work would change their behavior or kill them, known as “incidental take.”
 They also have to determine how significantly these changes would affect the overall population.

-Reilly, who has been USGS director since 2018, has repeatedly questioned his agency’s projections of climate impacts on everything from flooding to species, according to several current and former USGS employees, who spoke on the condition of anonymity to describe internal deliberations.
-The agency, which ranks as Interior’s largest scientific branch and conducts much of its climate research, often publishes research that underpins federal policy.
+Reilly, who has been USGS director since 2018, has repeatedly questioned his agency’s projections of climate impacts on everything from flooding to species, according to several current and former USGS employees who spoke on the condition of anonymity to describe internal deliberations.
+The agency, which ranks as the Interior Department’s largest scientific branch and conducts much of its climate research, often publishes research that underpins federal policy.

 Two internal staff memos obtained by The Post recount the many questions Reilly has raised about the new paper.
 One written Sept.
 11 describes how he raised concerns about researchers using “too many assumptions” to estimate the number of dens.
-An Aug.
-20 memo recounts Reilly as having asked, “How do know where dens are?
+The Aug.
+20 memo recounts Reilly as having asked: “How do know where dens are?
 We should be able to document where every one is on the map.”
 Agency researchers replied that while they use thermal sensing and satellite data, an exact count is not feasible given the fact that polar bears’ terrain stretches across a vast area.

 “It is not practical to expect to be able to map the locations of all dens in the population, ‘mark’ or count all individuals in the population,” the Aug.
 20 memo reads.

-Andrew Derocher, a University of Alberta biology professor and polar bear expert, said dens are buried under snow in “a featureless environment” and scientists are trying to spot holes that are sometimes 12 inches across.
+Andrew Derocher, a University of Alberta biology professor and polar bear expert, said that dens are buried under snow in “a featureless environment” and that scientists are trying to spot holes that are sometimes 12 inches across.
 “These are just massive areas,” he said.
 “You’ll never find them all.”

 Reilly also questioned the decision to include accompanying data compiled by Steven Amstrup, who served as the lead polar bear researcher for the agency’s Alaska Science Center between 1980 and 2010.
-Amstrup now serves as chief scientist for Polar Bears International, and has voiced opposition to the administration’s expansion of drilling on Alaska’s North Slope.
+Amstrup now serves as chief scientist for Polar Bears International and has voiced opposition to the administration’s expansion of drilling on Alaska’s North Slope.

-“As the member of an NGO that advocates for protections related to polar bears, is this a conflict of interest or inappropriate that he is co-author of those reports?” the Sept.
+“As the member of an NGO that advocates for protections related to polar bears, is this a conflict of interest or inappropriate that he is a coauthor on those reports?” the Sept.
 11 memo reads.

-Agency scientists reply in the memo that Amstrup was not involved in the new assessment, but had to cited because he had identified dens and polar bear locations as the top polar bear researcher at USGS for 30 years.
+Agency scientists reply in the memo that Amstrup was not involved in the new assessment but had to be cited because he had identified dens and polar bear locations as the top polar bear researcher at USGS for 30 years.

 Several experts who have reviewed the study provided by The Post said its findings were in line with other peer-reviewed assessments of polar bears in the southern Beaufort Sea region.
 The population has suffered steep declines in the past few decades as the sea ice they use for hunting and shelter has melted, a trend likely to accelerate in coming years.